IJustinChan/Brick-Breaker/README.md

 To complete a level, the player must successfully destroy all the bricks in that level.
 Once a level is completed, new bricks will come down, indicating the start of a new level.
 This game has no end, meaning the game will continue as long as the player has lives remaining.
+However, the ball will speed up after each level has been completed.

 The paddle can be controlled using the left and right arrow keys, as well as the keys "A" and "D".
 Pressing the left arrow key or "A" moves the paddle left while pressing the right arrow key or "D" moves the paddle right.